Daniel R. Lucey: Awards

 In 1982, while at Dartmouth Medical School, he gained membership to the AOA Medical Honor Society.
 In 1988, he received the young investigator award from the American Society of Tropical Medicine and Hygiene.

-For his work in preparing the city of Washington for the anthrax attacks, Lucey received the Walter Reed Medal in 2001.
+For his work in preparing the city of Washington for the anthrax attacks, Lucey received the "Walter Reed Army Medical Center (WRAMC) medal" in 2002.
+It was presented to him, a civilian, by General Harold Timboe.
 The following year the United States Department of the Army awarded him the Commander's Award for Public Service, for the care he gave to those injured at The Pentagon on September 11, 2001.
 In 2003, he received a Distinguished Service Award from the District of Columbia Hospital Association for Bioterrorism Preparedness.
 In the same year, the Medical Society of the District of Columbia awarded him their Meritorious Service Award.

+In 2023 Dr. Lucey received the Career Achievement Award from Dartmouth's Geisel School of Medicine for his 41 years of national and international work since graduating from the medical school in 1982.

+In May, 2024 he was awarded the Lester B. Granger, Dartmouth Class of 1918, Social Justice Award from the Division of Institutional Diversity and Equity at Dartmouth College.

+"The award honors your extraordinary work and dedication as an international infectious disease specialist focusing on the intersection of infectious diseases and historically marginalized populations.
+It also recognizes your tireless work calling on governments and international bodies to do more and be better prepared in the face of global health epidemics."

+In June 2024 he was voted by his MPH public health graduate students to receive on their Graduation Day the annual Master of Public Health Teaching Excellence Award.